zattoo/issuer/README.md

 `string`

 Optional.
-Default to `-verify issuer`, if `validate` set to `true`, when label set, the action will skip verification
+Default to `-issuer`, if `validate` set to `true`, when label set, the action will skip verification

 ## Verifier